Crypto137/MHServerEmu/README.md

 Please see [Overview.md](https://github.com/Crypto137/MHServerEmu/blob/master/docs/Overview.md) to find out how everything works.

+If you want to ask questions about the server emulator or help with the development, feel free to join our Discord: https://discord.gg/wBNcay25be

 ## Features

 This server emulator is currently in very early stages of development.